Expert Criminal Defence Solicitors for Theft, Burglary and Robbery Offences

 The Crimes Act explains these elements further.
 However, you need to discuss the circumstances of the allegation with a lawyer, as each case will be different.
 The law is complex about the meaning of words such as “dishonestly”, “appropriation”, “intention” and “property”.

 Aggravated burglary comes in three categories.
-Entering a property having an intention to:
+It is an offence involving entering a building as a trespasser, having an intention to:

 - steal whilst thinking that a person might be present;